Stony Brook Medicine

 - Postoperative Care and Maintenance:

-- After the implant-supported bridge is placed, the patient will receive instructions on postoperative care and maintenance.
+- After the All-on-8 dental implant restoration is placed, the patient will receive instructions on postoperative care and maintenance.

 - Regular dental check-ups and professional cleanings are essential to monitor the health of the implants and surrounding tissues.